L. BROOKS PATTERSON, OAKLAND COUNTY EXECUTIVE

 Are incomes growing faster than public debt levels?

-Oakland County government’s per capita public debt level in 2011 was $495.76, or 21% of the 2011 State average of $2,310.
+Oakland County government’s per capita public debt level in 2013 was estimated at $488.52.
 This includes general obligation debt, backed by the full faith and credit of the taxpayers, and revenue-dedicated debt that is repaid through specific revenue associated with the projects that it funds.
 The debt was incurred primarily to support water, drain and sewer projects, and includes the Certificates of Participation discussed previously.
-Oakland’s debt level has remained essentially level since funding the 2007 COP’s Program and the per capita income has risen from $46,679 in 2000 to $50,334 in 2011.
+Oakland’s debt level has remained essentially level since issuing the 2007 COP’s debt for retiree health care and will improve arising from the COPS debt being paid off.
+The per capita income has risen from $47,146 in 2002 to the most recent published amount of $55,761 in 2012.
 (Source: Department of Commerce, Bureau of Economic Analysis.)

 It is important to understand that while some Michigan governments have borrowed and owe amounts close to their maximum constitutionally-authorized debt level, Oakland County is nowhere near to that situation.
-Oakland County is constitutionally authorized to incur over $5.2 billion in debt, yet its actual debt is only $799 million, about 15% of what is Constitutionally Authorized.
+As of September 30, 2013, Oakland County is constitutionally authorized to incur approximately $5.1 billion in debt, yet its actual debt is only $1.1 billion, about 22% of what is Constitutionally Authorized.
+It is important to note that percentage drops down to about 15% with the recent repayment of the COPs on April 1, 2014.

-Oakland County taxpayers can be proud that even after a decade of recession, Oakland County remains an AAA rated county.
+Oakland County taxpayers can be proud that even after experiencing a decade of recession in Michigan, Oakland County remains an AAA rated county.

 The primary reasons for this continuing achievement include: